waste-of-kindergarten/xpython37-v0.1/python/Doc/c-api/exceptions.rst

    .. versionadded:: 3.3

-.. c:function:: PyObject* PyErr_SetImportErrorSubclass(PyObject *exception, PyObject *msg, PyObject *name, PyObject *path)

-   Much like :c:func:`PyErr_SetImportError` but this function allows for specifying a subclass of :exc:`ImportError` to raise.

-   .. versionadded:: 3.6

 .. c:function:: void PyErr_SyntaxLocationObject(PyObject *filename, int lineno, int col_offset)

    Set file, line, and offset information for the current exception.
 If the